 Structural Strengthening Among Issues at Core of New Florida Building Requirements

-The Surfside condominium collapse in 2021 killed 98 people, making it tied for the third deadliest non-deliberate structural engineering failure in United States history.
-The collapse spurred changes to state and local laws and shone a light on the need to check older structures for signs of structural deterioration, especially in coastal and other areas in which conditions can hasten structural weakening.
+The Surfside condominium collapse in 2021 killed 98 people, making it tied for the third-deadliest non-deliberate structural engineering failure in United States history.
+The collapse spurred changes to state and local laws, highlighting the need to inspect older structures for signs of structural deterioration, particularly in coastal and other areas where conditions can accelerate structural weakening.

 New Inspection Requirements Following Surfside Tragedy

-Laws mandating the periodic inspection of tall buildings are nothing new.
+Laws mandating the periodic inspection of tall buildings are not a new phenomenon.
 Cities ranging from New York to Chicago to San Francisco have facade inspection mandates for buildings reaching a certain height or number of stories.

-The collapsed condominium, Champlain Towers South, was in fact undergoing its 40-year recertification inspection at the time of the collapse.
+The collapsed condominium, Champlain Towers South, was undergoing its 40-year recertification inspection at the time of the collapse.

-The law initially made it 25 years in coastal areas but was later changed to allow local authorities to decide whether to lower the limit to 25 years.
+The law initially set the limit at 25 years in coastal areas, but was later amended to allow local authorities to decide whether to lower the limit to 25 years.

 Miami-Dade County similarly shortened its 40-year law to 30 years.
 In neighboring Broward County, the first inspection is required after 25 years.